mingruixia/MDD_ConnectomeGradient/README.md

 Please use “add path” in MATLAB to add toolboxes and scripts.
 This procedure is not time consuming.

 ## Demo
 We fully suggest to read the manual of each toolbox for detailed instruction of how to use them.
-Here, we provide brief description of data analysis in our paper.
+Here, we provide a brief description of data analysis in our paper.

 ### Data preprocessing
 We use SeeCAT and SPM to perform resting-state fMRI data preprocessing.
 SeeCAT is a GUI-based toolbox for resting-state fMRI data preprocessing, functional connectivity analysis, voxel-based degree calculation, and statistical analysis.